Our Story

 Our Framework

-Deep Center’s framework is anti-racist, trauma-informed, and culturally responsive.
-We promote a roots-cause model of youth and community development that works on three parallel tracks: direct service, systems change, and narrative change.
+Deep Center’s framework is trauma-informed and culturally responsive.
+We promote a root-cause model of youth and community development that works on three parallel tracks: direct service, systems change, and narrative change.
 Deep lifts up youth and their village, advocates for just policies, and disrupts dehumanizing narratives with firsthand stories about youth and their families healing, growing, and thriving through individual growth and collective action.

 Vision: The Change We See